-This means, at present, we sequester about 4 lbs carbon dioxide equivalent for every 2.2 lbs of finished biochar.
-Our average yield of 7 400 lb batches of biochar/week means we sequester 5,189lbs of carbon every week.
+This means, at present, we may sequester up to 4 lbs carbon dioxide equivalent for every 2.2 lbs of finished biochar.
+Our average yield of 7 400 lb batches of biochar/week means it’s possible we sequester 5,189lbs of carbon every week.
 To put this in perspective, I drive nearly 60 miles round trip (I know) just to get to work.
-The EPA tells us the average car emits 441 grams CO2/mile, so at 60 miles, I emit about 58 lbs carbon just getting to work (about 5% of our total carbon sequestered).
+The EPA tells us the average car emits 441 grams CO2/mile, so at 60 miles, I emit about 58 lbs carbon just getting to work (about 5% of our total carbon sequestered over the course of a week).
 I’ll mention that electric cars typically emit about ⅔ less carbon emissions.
-For someone like me, that commutes just in the range of most typical electric cars, this is an increasingly obvious choice.
+For someone like me, who commutes just within the range of most electric cars, this is an increasingly obvious choice.

 Let’s look at our operation in a little more detail:

-- Transportation is a huge part of our carbon emittance.
+- Transportation is a huge part of our carbon footprint.
 In the short term, we’ll be switching our diesel trucks to run on 20% biodiesel.

 - Even though our inputs are nearly 50% hardwood, their value in sequestration is significantly higher.
 As producers, we can prioritize collecting hardwood waste when possible.

 - Our electricity inputs are not negligible.
-We can shave electricity costs through efficiency measures, then further explore our options with generating our own via solar, syngas generators, stirling, ethanol or small scale steam.
+We can shave electricity costs through efficiency measures, then further explore our options with generating our own power via solar PV, syngas generators, stirling engines, ethanol fuel, or small scale steam.